greghearn/nodejs-toolbelt/packages/accept-message-middyware/README.md

-# nodejs-toolbelt package accept-message-middyware
+# nodejs-toolbelt package accept-message-middyware for aws lambda functions
-This module is a event validation & message transforming middleware wrapper providing a way for applying a schema to validate an incoming message whilst automatically converting any message data (based on the event type) to an object leaving the developer to concentrate on implementing their main handlers business logic requirements.
+This module is a aws lambda event validation & message transforming middleware wrapper providing a way for applying a schema to validate an incoming message whilst automatically converting any message data to an object leaving the developer to concentrate on implementing their main handlers business logic requirements.
 If the schema can validate the message then no error response message is populated at the middleware level and the handler continues as normal.
 If the schema cant validate the message then this middleware handles the error and adds the error message to the response with a status code of 400 [BAD REQUEST], the execution is propagated to all the other middlewares if others exist and they have a chance to update or replace the response as needed.
 Finally at the end of the sequence, the response is returned to the user.